sathsish90/Cyber4U/Index.md

 - Create Logos, Archs, Mindmaps for all the concepts
 - One Stop Solution for Cyber security
 - AI to generate Auto response - https://app.getonboardai.com/chat
+- Perform audit for universities, court, navy, law, army and other contributors of the society and keep them safe from cyber attacks.
+- Prepare a perimeter security for all the organization data to be safe and secure.
+- Gather important questions in
+  * current market study/use cases,
+  * current salary/raise/negotiation,
+  * current role/why hiring,
+  * current market study,
+  * problem that company solves,
+  * professional organizations lists salary,
+- Can you give me the some recent professional organisation survey regarding salary for "senior product security engineer" role?

 ----